Guardian of Self-Esteem

 The Victim Archetype template:

 The Victim archetype deals with issues of boundary violation, that evokes strong emotions that calls an individual into action.
-The struggles with rebuilding and maintaining boundaries also affects an individual’s self-esteem.
+How the Victim rebuilds and maintains her boundaries will depend on her self-esteem.

 Motivation: Not to be victimized again, survival.

 The Gifts of the Light and Shadow: The Light/positive aspects of the Victim archetype empowers the individual to overcome difficult events and situations.
 The Shadow/negative aspects can disempower you and lock you into fear, anger, and suffering.
 Being conscious of how the light and Shadow responds offers you the gift of choice.
 How do you rebuild and maintain your boundaries?